acroscarrillo/Quantum_Geometric_Complexity/docs/src/index.md

 │  │── exp_2_fig.svg
 ...
 ```
-If you dont recognise the `.toml` files you need to learn what Julia enviroments are and how to use them.
+If you dont recognise the `.toml` files, you need to learn what Julia enviroments are and how to use them.
 It's easy, it's useful and **you wont be able to create a page like this without it**.
 So go ahead and fix your code until it follows the structure above.

 # Contents
 Here's the full list of contents